Common Home Issues

-Radon is a gas emitted from decaying Uranium found in soil, rock and water.
+Radon is a gas emitted from decaying uranium found in soil, rock, and water.
 It is especially high in areas where granite is present.
-Radon is colorless, odorless and tasteless, but it is a very deadly gas when inhaled in large quantities.
+Radon is colorless, odorless, and tasteless, but it is a very deadly gas when inhaled in large quantities.

 Synthetic stucco was manufactured because it was more energy efficient than hardcoat, came in a variety of colors, and could be molded into any shape.

 Homeowners and potential buyers can care for synthetic stucco by having an inspector conduct a moisture test, properly flashing and caulking all problem areas (doors, windows, gutters, bottom edges near soil), and having any necessary repairs made.
 Moisture will dissipate from the stucco if it is properly cared for.

 RIA can inspect a synthetic stucco home for moisture problems using moisture scanners and probe meters.

 Rodents find their way into homes through gaps at the roof line where shingles overlap as well as through holes around the foundation.
 Rodents and other pests cause all sorts of problems, such as:

 - Damage to insulation, duct piping, and electrical wiring.